 Walk & Roll Challenges

 The Walk & Roll To School Challenge is a fun incentive program brought to you by Safe Routes to School and implemented by the school leadership class or the SR2S champion.
-It is an ongoing weekly challenge designed to encourage students to walk, bike, scooter, bus or carpool to school at least one day a week throughout the school year.
+It is an ongoing weekly (or monthly) challenge designed to encourage students to walk, bike, scooter, bus or carpool to school more frequently throughout the school year.
 It can be a competition where classes compete with one another to see which class has the highest rate of participation.
 Hosting a Walk & Roll To School Challenge promotes fun, healthy and earth-friendly ways to get to school!